MingpeiCang/MingpeiCang.github.io/content/authors/admin/_index.md

 education:
   - area: PhD in Smart Manufacturing
-    institution: The Hong Kong University of Science and Technology (HKUST)
+    institution: The Hong Kong University of Science and Technology
     date_start: 2021-09-01
     date_end: 2026-08-31
     summary: |